Cool weekend, showers return, chilly start to May

-Low pressure drifting away across the northern Great Lakes will be replaced by another storm system settling in over the weekend, which will bring a return to damp, windy and unseasonably cool weather to the Ohio Valley in the coming days.
+Low pressure drifting away across the northern Great Lakes will be replaced by another storm system settling in over the weekend, which will bring damp, windy and unseasonably cool weather in the coming days.

 Skies partially cleared, allowing temperatures to edge up into the mid-60s.
-Clouds will increase this evening ahead of a cold front that will be accompanied by a weakening line of showers, though a little rain is likely overnight, along with possible rumble of thunder.
+Clouds increased this evening, with scattered showers and rumbles of thunder southeast of Columbus.
+A line of showers and storms that developed ahead of a cold front in Indiana will weaken tonight moving into central Ohio, though a little rain is likely, along with rumbles of thunder.

 Another storm system will turn northward from the Southeast up the Appalachians on Sunday.
 The bulk of the rain will fall east of the Ohio Valley, though light will develop in the afternoon and evening wrapping around the storm.